 Project Options:

--P, --path=<key=value> Sets a custom path variable for an Eclipse-style '.
+-P, --path=<key=value> Sets a custom path variable for a Classic '.

-project' definition.
+Project' definition.
 Can be used multiple times.

 -D, --library-database, --dependencies-path=<directory>